 When Amit met Dr. Rajesh Khanna, Senior Consultant, Urology at Sitaram Bhartia Hospital in Delhi, he explained his condition in depth.

 Upon learning of his persistent urge to urinate and difficulty in passing urine, Dr Khanna suspected kidney stones and suggested a few tests.

-Other symptoms that people might experience in this condition are:
+Other kidney stone symptoms that people might experience are:

-- Severe pain in the back or side of abdomen
+- Intense pain in the back or side of abdomen, which may be intermittent

 - Blood in urine